Ironhack-DA-Course/proj-vanguard-abtest/README.md

 3. **Data Transformation:**
 * Filtering the large datasets to create a relevant sub-dataset containing only clients that were part of the experiment, with a defined age and .
-* Transforming datasets to some suitable datasets for evaluation the KPIs and Hypothesis
+* Transforming datasets to some suitable datasets for evaluation the KPIs
 * Creatiing new columns like: time_diff and time_diff_relative.

 4.  **Analysis Techniques:**